 Shallot, it has milder taste than onions and I like using it in my Thai Seafood Soup (Tom Yum Talay).
 If you can’t find it, you can substitute with red onion.
 I’m using 2 shallots in this recipe and they were quartered before being dropped into the broth.

-Thai chilies, these guys are tiny but super spicy.
+Thai chillies, these guys are tiny but super spicy.
 You don’t have to use them if you’re not a fan of spicy food.
 I’m using 4 today.
 I smashed them to release the spiciness.

 For the broth, I use seafood stock.
 If you want to make the chicken soup instead of seafood, use chicken broth.